Monero: Privacy

 Monero's key features are those around privacy and anonymity.
 Even though it is a public and decentralized ledger, all transaction details are obfuscated.
 This contrasts to bitcoin, where all transaction details, user addresses, and wallet balances are public and transparent.
 These features have given Monero a loyal following among crypto anarchists, cypherpunks, and privacy advocates.

 The transaction outputs, or notes, of users sending Monero are obfuscated through ring signatures, which groups a sender's outputs with other decoy outputs.
 Encryption of transaction amounts began in 2017 with the implementation of ring confidential transactions (RingCTs).
 Developers also implemented a zero-knowledge proof method, "Bulletproofs", which guarantee a transaction occurred without revealing its value.
-Monero recipients are protected through "stealth addresses", addresses generated by users to receive funds, but untraceable to an owner by a network observer.
-These privacy features are enforced on the network by default, though users have the option to share a private view key to permit third party auditing of their wallet, or a transaction key to audit a transaction.
+Monero recipients are protected through "stealth addresses", public keys generated by the sender that are untraceable to the receiver by a network observer.
+These privacy features are enforced on the network by default.

 Monero uses Dandelion++, a protocol which obscures the IP address of devices producing transactions.
 This is done through a method of transaction broadcast propagation; new transactions are initially passed to one node on Monero's peer-to-peer network, and a repeated probabilistic method is used to determine when the transaction should be sent to just one node or broadcast to many nodes in a process called flooding.
-This method was motivated by the growing blockchain analysis market and the potential use of botnets for analysis.